kaismic/Hitomi-Scroll-Viewer/README.md

 4. If a window pops up saying "You must install .NET Desktop Runtime...", install it.

 ## Controls
+- Move the mouse to the top of the screen to show the settings menu.
-- Press Spacebar to start/stop auto scrolling
+- Press the Spacebar to start/stop auto scrolling.
-- Press `L` key to enable/disable loop when auto scrolling
+- Press the `L` key to enable/disable the loop when auto-scrolling.
-- Use left/up and right/down arrow keys or mouse wheel to switch between pages
+- Use the left/up and right/down arrow keys or mouse wheel to switch between pages.